IoT Products Are Innovating the Medical Industry and Making Connections with LoRa

 One of the ways DornerWorks innovates is by supporting and working with engineering students from Grand Valley State University, students whose work is already being put to good use in the medical industry.

 Every year, sophomores from the Electrical/Computer Engineering and Computer Science programs at GVSU are brought on to begin their work as a co-op students, participating in real-world projects and solve real-world problems alongside degreed and experienced engineers.
 After 3 co-op rotations, DornerWorks submits a project to the university to be considered for the annual Senior Design course, where senior students will work for 7 months designing, testing, and presenting an engineering solution to the task they are responsible for.
 In January 2017, the seniors of GVSU were tasked with designing a neuro monitoring system using the wireless technology, LoRa.

 The previously mentioned LoRa technology was the heart of the project.
 LoRaWAN, or LoRa for short, stands for Long Range, Wide Area Network.
 It is a low power, wide range wireless communication device that has become popular in Europe due to its ability to transmit long distances.
-DornerWorks wanted this technology specifically used so research can be done on it to possibly use it in future Internet of Things (IoT) projects.
+DornerWorks wanted to use this technology specifically, in case it could also be researched in future Internet of Things (IoT) projects.

 The LoRa development kit used includes a LoRa Gateway to be connected to a network and 2 LoRa remotes to send signals to the gateway.
 By generating small packets of information to send over LoRa, it would be ideal to use this technology to perform edge computing and proceed to send small messages over a wide range (advertised up to 10km).

 - High resolution (24-bit) ADC equipped with Bluetooth, so the transmitted stream of data would not be susceptible to interference from nearby noise sources